ScytedTV-Studios/www.scyted.tv/_posts/2024-02-12-clever-remarks.md

 **Q: How is it recorded?**
 <br>
 A: We record it in a Discord VC with our Cameras and Microphones on.
-We have someone in the VC (usually an editor or producer) recording it on their end making sure we can get a decent quality recording.
+We have someone in the VC (usually an Editor or Producer) recording it on their end making sure we can get a decent quality recording.
 <br><br>

 **Q: Do I *have* to use my Legal First and Last Name?**